Israeli Prime Minister Netanyahu To Be Indicted On Corruption Charges

 Netanyahu is Israel's first sitting prime minister to be indicted.
 He has long denied the allegations, saying they are politically motivated.

-It's a massive blow for the longtime prime minister, who has been fighting to keep his job after two inconclusive elections this year.
+It's a massive blow for Netanyahu, who has been fighting to keep his job after two inconclusive elections this year.
 Both he and his chief rival, Benny Gantz, failed to form coalition governments, and now the parliament is engaged in a new round of political haggling about whether anyone else has the support to form a government.
 There also could be new elections this spring.

-Gantz had refused to form a unity government with Netanyahu's Likud party with the threat of indictment hanging over the prime minister — it remains to be seen whether Likud will change its leadership in light of today's decision.
+Gantz had refused to form a unity government with Netanyahu's Likud party with the threat of indictment hanging over the prime minister.
+It remains to be seen whether Likud will change its leadership in light of Thursday's decision.

-Attorney General Avichai Mandelblit has been considering the matter for months.
-In February, he said he was preparing to indict Netanyahu on corruption charges.
+Attorney General Avichai Mandelblit said in February that he was preparing to indict Netanyahu on corruption charges.

 Mandelblit was considering charges in three main corruption cases, after police recommended last year that Netanyahu be indicted.
 In an October hearing, Netanyahu's legal team had the opportunity to try to persuade Mandelblit not to formally indict the prime minister.

 In that case, two senior aides testified after they cut deals with prosecutors.
-Walla journalists have also stated that they were told to stay away from negative coverage of the prime minister.
+Walla journalists have stated that they were told to stay away from negative coverage of the prime minister.

 Another case – dubbed Case 2000 — involves a media deal that never actually happened.
 Netanyahu is accused of breach of trust and fraud for trying to make a deal with a newspaper publisher to advance legislation to help the publisher's business, in exchange for positive media coverage.